 FIPCC 2020 Facilitator Recruitment:

 University of Minnesota is committed to providing interprofessional learning opportunities throughout the health sciences.
-In keeping with this commitment, we work with many dedicated faculty facilitators, community facilitators, as well as advanced student facilitators to facilitate interprofessional discussions and active learning activities for this Phase I course.
+In keeping with this commitment, we work with many dedicated faculty facilitators and community health care professionals to facilitate interprofessional discussions and learning activities for this course.

-For more information on the facilitator role, contact the 1Health Team at firstname.lastname@example.org.
+For more information about the FIPCC facilitator role, please contact the 1Health Team at [email protected].

 FIPCC facilitators are given customized access to the 1Health Database.
 Throughout the FIPCC course, this database will allows facilitators to: